 Public Health is big.
 It’s global.
 It’s local.
 It’s access to healthcare and education.
 It’s vaccines and healthy food.
 It’s cleaning up pollution.
 It’s justice.
 It’s human rights.
 It’s changing the world to prevent diseases from ever occurring.

 Once you leave St. Lawrence, you can put your public health skills to work in a fast-growing and important field.
+This major prepares students for professional careers and graduate studies in public health by providing a comprehensive understanding of the challenges and aspirations of public health.

 Public Health News